 As an ‘adult learner,’ I returned to school (LA City College) to begin a 2nd career in Human Services (HS).
 I began my HS journey as a "Chemical Dependency Counselor" working with adults with co-occurring disorders and fell in love with the population.
 I completed the AS degree for Human Services and the Certificate of Achievement for Chemical Dependency Counseling.
 I continued my educational journey and have a Masters of Social Work degree and am a Licensed Clinical Social Worker.

-I have worked as a counselor, case manager, group facilitator, therapist as an Associate Clinical Social Worker, and, the last position that I held prior to joining Saddleback was as a Director of a Drug Treatment Furlough (DTF) program for 4-years.
+I have worked as a counselor, case manager, group facilitator, therapist as an Associate Clinical Social Worker, and, the last position that I held prior to joining Saddleback College was as the Director of a Drug Treatment Furlough (DTF) program for 4-years.
 The DTF was a residential program for female inmates who completed their "sentences" in a community-based DTF.

 During my Human Services/Social Work career, I worked with adults with chronic and persistent mental illness, homelessness, and forensic backgrounds (jails and prisons).
 Also, I worked as a group facilitator and counselor for adults considered High-Risk Sex Offenders (HRSO), who had served sentences for various sex offense crimes.